 The City divided construction into two phases.
 The first phase includes cleaning and assessing Segment 1, lining Segment 2 and providing access points for Segments 3 and 4.
-The first phase will commence in early summer 2015.
-The second phase, to commence upon completion of the first phase, includes the sliplining of Segments 1, 3 and 4.
+The second phase includes the sliplining of Segments 1, 3 and 4.

 The City has applied for and received a Proposition 84 Grant through the Department of Water Resources Integrated Regional Water Management Program for Integrated Regional Water Management Implementation in the amount of \$1.94 million.
 The remaining cost for the Project is anticipated to be approximately \$5.7 million, which is expected to be paid entirely from proceeds of the CFD 17 Local Obligations.
-The Project is expected to be complete in August 2016.
+Bids for the first phase of the Project were received on May 23, 2014, and the contract was awarded by the City Council on June 24, 2014.
+Notice to Proceed was given to the contractor on May 20, 2015, and the Project construction commenced on June 1, 2015.
+The second phase of the Project is anticipated to commence in early 2016.
+The entire Project is expected to be complete in August 2016.